 Intervals longer than 30 seconds results in higher calorie loss.
 Such longer intervals exhaust glycogen reserves, enabling the body to use fatty acids as an energy source.

 Recovery interval duration also affects on HIIT performance.
 That is part of the HIIT protocol in which we walk or slowly running.
-If the recovery interval is longer, we will be able to make more difficult higher interval that is about to come.
+If the recovery interval is longer, we will be able to make a more difficult higher interval that is about to come.
 That higher effort will again result in more production of HGH.

-Also, longer recovery interval lowers risk of overtraining.
+Also, longer recovery interval lowers the risk of overtraining.
 Shorter recovery interval causes accumulation of lactic acid, exhaustion of glycogen reserves and bigger EPOC effect.
 However, its shorter recovery interval increases the risk of overtraining.